maisuli/Laitteisto2-Project/README.md

+# FYI for Keijo

+Here is our working repository, if you wish to see the editing history or check our code out a bit further (because the version here is obviously not perfect): https://github.com/maisuli/Laitteisto2

-﻿# Hardware 2 Project - Group 9
+# Hardware 2 Project - Group 9

 <h2>Installation </h2>